bwolmarans/brett-kong-ai-assignment/README.md

 for i in {1..10}; do source curl_test_aigw.sh; done
 ```

-## To send a POST in Chrome dev tools, open a new tab, browse to http://52.206.9.54:8000 and then do this:
+## To send a POST in Chrome dev tools, open a new tab, browse to http://52.206.9.54:8000

+### Ignore any errors, and then just a little bit of Javascript, nothing to be afraid of:

 ```
 const OPENAI_KEY = <'your openai key here'>;